-Clause 2(b) requires exhaust rates be determined using Figure 2of Specification E2.2b.
+Clause 2(b) requires exhaust rates be determined using Figure 2 of Specification E2.2b.
 It specifies the exhaust rate required relative to the height to the underside of the smoke layer for various fire sizes.

-How to use Figure 2 of Specification E2.2b

-The following needs to be known to use Figure 2 of Specification E2.2b:

-- The Class of the subject building or part (in the case of Class 9 buildings the use of the building will also need to be considered). - Whether or not that building or part is to be sprinklered. - The fire heat release rate measured in megawatts (MW). - The MW amount is represented in Figure 2 by a specific line which can be identified in the legend inserted in the Figure.
+How to use Figure 2 of Specification E2.2b The following needs to be known to use Figure 2 of Specification E2.2b: - The Class of the subject building or part (in the case of Class 9 buildings the use of the building will also need to be considered). - Whether or not that building or part is to be sprinklered. - The fire heat release rate measured in megawatts (MW) taken from Table 1 of Specification E2.2b. - The MW amount is represented in Figure 2 by a specific line which can be identified in the legend inserted in the Figure.
+Figure Spec E2.2b Method of measurement of height to the underside of smoke layer